 Take the time to go through the App Store yourself, and seek what currently exists that does the same thing you want to do.

-Go as far as to install and test your competition’s apps, it can help you understand where they are exceeding and falling behind.
+Go as far as to install and test your competition’s apps; it can help you understand where they are exceeding and falling behind.

-It’s important to also understand your competition’s overarching business model.
+It’s also important to understand your competition’s overarching business model.

 Now that you have some idea of what you want your app to look like, it’s time to consider what business model makes sense for you.